 The following lists courses approved for MCBB elective course credit.
-Some Elective Courses are not offered on a regular basis; students should consult course bulletins offered by participating departments and/or class schedules, available each semester, for details.
+Some elective courses are not offered on a regular basis.
+Students should consult course bulletins offered by participating departments and/or class schedules, available each semester, for details.
 Other courses, subject to the approval of the MCBB Program Committee, may also be appropriate, depending on the student's area of research.
+In order to obtain elective credit for courses not on the approved list, students need to petition in advance the MCBB Program Director to request approval.
 Not all courses are offered every academic year, it is advised that students reference the online student link for current class listings.